 Actions you can take as an investor

-To make sure your investments (new or existing) are with companies that treat workers fairly, both directly and through their supply chains, you can start by making enquiries of the business, including checking their annual report and their website for details of the following.
+To make sure your investments (new or existing) are with companies that treat workers fairly, both directly and through their business networks and supply chains, you can start by making enquiries of the business, including checking their annual report and their website for details of the following.

 Question: Do they have a code of conduct or policy outlining their position on human and labour rights (including compliance with employment standards)?